 KCP&L and Strategic Energy recognize revenues on sales of electricity when the service is provided.
-KLT Gas records natural gas sales revenues based on the amount of gas sold to purchasers on its behalf.
 Receivables recorded at December 31, 2003 and 2002, include \$28.4 million and \$27.2 million, respectively, for electric services provided but not yet billed by KCP&L, and \$81.2 million and \$57.3 million, respectively, for electric services provided, but not yet billed by Strategic Energy.
 See Note 3 for additional information on receivables.